Need to know how to get rid of dust mites in your home? You've come to the right place.

 If your allergy is very bad, it may be worth investing in mite-proof duvet covers, pillow cases and bed sheets.
 This hypo-allergenic bedding has a tightly woven fabric that makes it nearly impossible for dust mites to penetrate into the duvets, pillows and mattress; it also prevents your body's moisture and dead skin from doing the same, cutting off their food source.

-Mattress protectors will provide a barrier to help prevent dust mites breeding in your mattress, but if you're thinking of replacing your mattress, buying one – and a pillow to match – that's hypo-allergenic will discourage dust mites from living and breeding in your bed.
-See our reviews of the best mattresses for allergy sufferers to find the right one for you.
+A good mattress protector will provide a barrier to help prevent dust mites breeding in your mattress, but if you're thinking of replacing your mattress, buying one – and a pillow to match – that's hypo-allergenic will discourage dust mites from living and breeding in your bed.

 Looking for new bedlinen?
 Bear in mind that wool and silk are both fabrics that are inhospitable to dust mites.